 Kenan Sofuoglu continued to set the pace ahead of Sam Lowes in a session split by a red flag for spilled oil.
 Both front-runners are in good provisional positions if the British weather affects the final qualifying tomorrow, as has been suggested.

 Kenan Sofuoglu and Sam Lowes continue their close battle with Sofuoglu the fastest by under a tenth of a second.
 Ronan Quarmby, stepping in for Gabor Talmasci, was the only other rider to get within a second of the fastest time.

-Press releases from the World Superbike and World Supersport teams after Sunday's races at Portimao:
+Press releases from the World Superbike and World Supersport teams and the organizers after Sunday's tragic events at Moscow Raceway:

-Press releases from the World Superbike and World Supersport teams, as well as the series organizer, after the first day of practice in Portimao:
+Press releases from the World Superbike and World Supersport teams after qualifying at Moscow:

-Press release previews from the teams and organizer ahead of this weekend's World Superbike round at Portimao, in Portugal:
+Press releases from the teams and the series organizer ahead of this weekend's World Superbike round at Moscow Raceway in Russia: